School of Economics

 Advising

 I actively advise undergraduate and graduate students at UMaine and other institutions.
-Students have presented their research at regional and international conferences, and we have published together in peer-reviewed journals.
-After graduation, students have gone on to careers in the private and public sectors, as well as academia.
+Students have presented their research at regional and international conferences, and we have collaborated on peer-reviewed publications.
+After graduation, students have pursued careers in the private and public sectors, as well as academia.
 Thesis-based graduate students for whom I served as chair are featured below.